 31 of the 32 NCAA Division I conferences sponsor women’s soccer, with only the Mid-Eastern Athletic Conference not offering the sport (although some teams in this conference do play women’s soccer either as independent programs or in another conference).
 Whilst the champion of each conference reaches the 64-team NCAA Tournament at the end of the season, there is a vast disparity in the level of each conference.
 This is evidenced in the number of teams each conference has had selected to play in the NCAA Tournament in each season.

 There are five ‘power conferences’ in NCAA sports, and they dominate the upper echelon in just about every sport.
 They are the Pac-12, Atlantic Coast Conference (ACC), Big Ten, Big 12, and Southeastern Conference (SEC).
-Below is a table that shows how many teams each of these five conferences has sent to the NCAA Tournament over the last five seasons.
+Below is a table that shows how many teams each of these five conferences has sent to the NCAA Tournament between 2015 and 2019.

 Best of the Rest

 Sitting just below the Power Conferences are the American Athletic Conference, West Coast Conference, and Big East.
 Whilst not quite on the same level as the power conferences, these three conferences regularly send multiple teams to the NCAA Tournament and provide a high level of competition.
 Often times these conferences feature teams that make deep runs in the NCAA Tournament, with Big East side Georgetown reaching the College Cup semi-finals in 2018.
-The table below shows how many teams each of these conferences have sent to the NCAA Tournament in the last five years.
+The table below shows how many teams each of these conferences have sent to the NCAA Tournament between 2015 and 2019.

 Very few Australians have played in any of these three conferences, although former NPL Queensland player Ellie Papalexiou did carve out a solid career in the West Coast Conference at Pacific.